isabella232/win32-pr.es-es/desktop-src/wpd_sdk/iportabledevicepropvariantcollection-getcount.md

 ## <a name="examples"></a>Ejemplos

-Para obtener un ejemplo de cómo usar este método, vea [Recuperación de las categorías funcionales admitidas por un dispositivo.](retrieving-the-functional-categories-supported-by-a-device.md)
+Para obtener un ejemplo de cómo usar este método, vea [Retrieving the Functional Categories Supported by a Device](retrieving-the-functional-categories-supported-by-a-device.md).

 ## <a name="requirements"></a>Requisitos